exakat/exakat/docs/Rules.rst

 Methods or properties with the same name, are defined static in one class, and not static in another.
 This is error prone, as it requires a good knowledge of the code to make it static or not.

-Try to keep the methods simple, and unique.
+Try to keep the methods simple and unique.
 Consider renaming the methods and properties to distinguish them easily.
 A method and a static method have probably different responsibilities.

 .. code-block:: php